It's that time of the year again!

 Check out Mike Sills' Interview of BMC President, Dante D'Amato on BCTV's Community Corner.

 The Bedford Men's Club has been in Bedford since 1976.
 Prior to that we were known as the Bedford Jaycees.
 The Men’s Club contributes to numerous organizations and does so by generating income through our local fund raisers such as our annual Christmas Tree Sale.

 Active involvement in the BMC offers a vehicle for individuals to challenge themselves to personal growth.
 Through one of the many projects which the BMC organizes and runs, a person has the ability to work with others as a team, discover how to make and develop contacts and how to see projects through to their completion.

 BMC members are not just an organization of workers, though.
-The BMC meets once a month and plans social events which builds friendships among our members.
-This also presents an opportunity for current members to introduce their friends and acquaintances to the BMC.
+The BMC meets once a month and plans social events to build friendship among our members.
+Meetings also present opportunities for current members to introduce their friends and acquaintances to the BMC.

 Any man who is 21 or older and lives or works in Bedford is eligible to become a member.
 We encourage you to come out and meet people from all walks of life, trying to better themselves and their community.
 We look forward to seeing you.

 If your Bedford organization would like to request a donation, please contact the BMC president.
 He will schedule a presentation for the next mutually convenient meeting.
 Meetings are usually the first Monday of each month, sometimes the second Monday due to holidays, and we have no meeting in December.
 Your group will be asked to make a brief, five-minute presentation to the club.
 Youth organizations are encouraged to have the kids take part in the presentation.
 Handouts and promotional material are helpful.
 The membership as a whole decides which programs and donation requests to fund.
 Please let us know how to send payment if the membership votes to make a donation.

 Current Officers 2017-2018 at Murphy's Tap Room & Carriage House